-As of December 31, 2020, approximately 88% of grants, contributions, and accounts receivable was due from one donor.
-For the year ended December 31, 2020, one donor accounted for approximately 20% of grants and contributions revenue.
+As of December 31, 2021, approximately 73% of grants and contributions and accounts receivable was due from three donors.
+For the year ended December 31, 2021, two donors accounted for approximately 81% of grants and contributions revenue.

-5. EMPLOYEE BENEFIT PLANS
+5. EMPLOYEE BENEFIT PLAN

 The Organization sponsors a qualified profit-sharing pension plan (the Plan) with a 401(k) feature for all eligible employees.
 Employees, who have reached age 21, are eligible to participate in the Plan after one year of service and are fully vested immediately upon entering the Plan.
 The Organization contributes up to 21% of each employee's salary to the Plan on a predetermined formula based on the benefits package selected by the employee.
-For the year ended December 31, 2020, the Organization made a contribution to the Plan on behalf of its employees of approximately \$221,000, which is included in salaries, payroll taxes, and benefits in the accompanying statement of functional expenses.
+For the year ended December 31, 2021, the Organization made a contribution to the Plan on behalf of its employees of approximately \$188,000, which is included in salaries, payroll taxes, and benefits in the accompanying statement of functional expenses.